Arthur Ponsonby, 11th Earl of Bessborough: Family

 Lady Bessborough is the founder of the New Art Centre, formerly of Sloane Street, London, which runs the New Art Centre Sculpture Park and Gallery at Roche Court, Wiltshire.
 She is a trustee of the Roche Court Educational Trust charity.
+She was awarded a CBE in the 2023 New Year's Honours list.

 Death and succession

-He died on 5 April 2002 and was succeeded by his eldest son Myles Ponsonby, 12th Earl of Bessborough.
+He died on 5 April 2002 and was succeeded by his eldest son Myles Ponsonby, who became the 12th Earl of Bessborough.